Shockwave Therapy for Musculoskeletal

 What is the Shockwave experience like?

 Generally 3-6 treatments are performed on a weekly basis, and each one takes approximately 10-30 minutes, depending on the area treated, the amount if inflammation and the goal of treatment.
 It can be performed in a standard treatment room and no special pre-treatment medicines or preparations are necessary.
 No anesthesia is required, and most individuals tolerate the treatment well.
-We offer topical anesthesia with a cream if the patient wants it.

 How do I decide if Shockwave is right for me?